Historical San Francisco Attractions

 San Francisco, CA 94123

-Built in 1861, this octagonal house was based upon the theory that people inhabiting a space of this shape would live healthier, happier lives.
+Built in 1861, this unique house was based upon the theory that people inhabiting a space of this shape would live healthier, happier lives.
 The house now houses a museum of American Colonial and Federal Era decorative arts and historical documents.

 Lone Sailor Monument